Philosophy

 Aristotle_WheelerWhat we believe

-Our goal is to provide in a timely manner well-documented commercial real estate appraisal services in a clear and concise report.
+Our appraisal goal is to provide in a timely manner well-documented commercial real estate appraisal services in a clear and concise report.
+When representing buyers or sellers in a transaction, the appraisal background helps in pricing and marketing decisions, and our data sources allow marketing on a national basis as well as thru various MLS systems in Florida, North Carolina, and Georgia.

 Value estimates are educated opinions based on a variety of data sources and appraiser experiences, and are not synonymous to pricing.
 Value estimates cannot be “proven” in an imperfect market set by buyers and sellers with varying motivations and beliefs, but value estimates can be well-supported and well-documented through application of education and experience.
 Most times numbers and sales can be found to support just about anything; our role as an appraiser is not to support “just about anything”.
 In each and every assignment we provide a value opinion that is reasonably supported and well-documented, provided in a clear and concise report delivered in a timely manner.

-At this update in late 2023 the Covid virus pandemic scare has receded into the background domestically although still having some impact domestically and internationally.
-The Russian invasion of Ukraine in early 2022 and still ongoing further affected energy and supply chain sectors of the economy.
-Most real estate sectors have seen recovery, some sectors that were already declining accelerated the decline, and others are not fully recovered.
-Hospitality, travel, site-based retail, and office sectors were more strongly affected with ripple effects therefrom, but have started recovery except for major office centers in urban markets.
+At this update in late 2024, Covid has receded into the background domestically.
+The Russian invasion of Ukraine in early 2022 and still ongoing affected energy and supply chain sectors of the economy.
+The Israel/Hamas war is ongoing and potentially intensifying, and the United States is in the midst of a presidential election year.
+These have impacts on markets but most real estate sectors have seen recovery, some sectors that were already declining accelerated the decline at Covid, and others are not fully recovered.
+Hospitality, travel, site-based retail, and office sectors were more strongly affected with ripple effects therefrom, but are well into recovery except for major office centers in urban markets.
 Medical, logistical, and technical sectors were not as strongly affected, and in growth mode in some cases.
 Residential markets went on a tear and there was an increased demand for more rural locations and for land, but these pressures have largely gone away with the increase in interest rates.
 Supply chains and logistics are still tangled and adding to inflation pressures, but both are easing.
-With the rise in interest rates and refinancing from low rates of 3-5 years ago there are concerns for institutional quality office and retail properties, and strong rent increases in MFR are expected to recede some.
+With the rise in interest rates and refinancing from low rates of 3-5 years ago there are concerns for institutional quality office and retail properties, and strong rent increases in MFR have moderated.

 Comments are closed.